Jesse2431/The-Driver-Syndicate-Documentation/README.md

 # The Driver Syndicate Documentation

-Unofficial documentation for The Driver Syndicate, this documentation is focused on modding the game
+Unofficial documentation for The Driver Syndicate, this documentation is focused on modding the game.

-### Where to start
+## Where to start

-I don't know, find out yourself ;) (PLACEHOLDER)
+(PLACEHOLDER)

+## About

+This documentation is still work in progress and might be (very) incomplete.